-If the SIF file has already been decoded, but the executable module genmin has been deleted, the appropriate command is gen -n whereas it is gen if (1) the SIF file has already been decoded and (2) the executable module genmin still exists.
-(To keep the executable module after solving the problem, the -k option should be used with either the sagen or gen command.)
+If the SIF file has already been decoded but the executable module genmin has been deleted, the appropriate command is while it is gen if the SIF file has already been decoded and the executable module genmin still exists.
+(To keep the executable module after solving the problem, the -k option should be used with either the sdgen or gen command.)